icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 19. **How do I renew the application for an additional year of access?**

    DACO approval will expire after two years of access.
-You may apply for renewal on the DACO portal up to 45 days before your application expires, and you have 90 days to renew the application after it expires.
-In order to renew your application, please reopen the application and  make any changes (if necessary) to your currently approved application before re-submitting it online.
+You may renew your application on the ICGC DACO website up to 45 days before your application expires, and you have 90 days to renew the application after it expires.
+In order to renew your application, please click the renew button at the top of the application and make any changes (if necessary) to your currently approved application before re-submitting it online.

 20. **Our access to the controlled data has expired after our 2-year approval.
 Can I still renew it?**